|

 injury and was reported in satisfactory condition last night.

 Sgt.
-Claude Reno of the Fire Prevention Bureau estimated that 30,000 to
+Claude Reno of the Fire Prevention Bureau estimated that

-32,000 persons were inside Freedom Hall at the time of the disturbance,
+30,000 to 32,000 persons were inside Freedom Hall at the time of

 The Indigos sing to